$100,000

 1

-The Custom Boats Stone Shipyard is a 53 feet long that boasts a 13 feet beam.
-This 1937 diesel Custom Boats Stone Shipyard is powered by a Volvo Penta D2-55F, with 55.00 horsepower.
+The Custom Boats Stone Shipyard is 53 feet long and has a 13 feet beam.
 The Custom Boats Stone Shipyard is made of wood.